eejdoowad/dawoodjee.com/src/blog/pratt-parsing.md

 expr(ctx, Op.Root); // Expected syntax for parsing an expression.
 ```

+This parser respects precedence but makes all operators right-associative.

 ### Respecting Associativity

-The previous parser makes all operators right-associative because it does not
-consider how to handle operators of equal precedence.
+Associativity applies when two operators have equal precedence.

-- For right-associative operators, the parser should recurse to get the
-  right-hand-side expression.
+From experience we know right-associative operators should recurse.

-- For left-associative operators, the parser should return the current
+Left-associative operators should instead return the current expression to be
-  expression to be the right-hand-side of the parent expression.
+the right-hand-side of the parent expression.

 ```ts
 function expr(ctx, parent_op) {